sravanpannala/blog/content/posts/nba-draft-age-1/index.md

 After choosing the evaluation metric, I had to decide how to use it.
 I first wanted to check if the draft pick was a success, i.e., if the player was successful in his career.
 I define success as:

-> A player is considered successful if he reached a value of DPM>=0 at least once in his career
+> A player is considered successful if he reached a value of DPM>=0 at least once in his career.

 As a RAPM-based metric, DPM is regularized at 0, i.e., the average (mean and not median) value of DPM for the league is 0.
 A player with a DPM of zero can be considered a positive player on the court.
 Positive players comprise approximately 1/3 of the active players in the NBA.
 So, if a player is a positive player for at least one game, I consider his career successful.